 If you have access to a supported device, you can update it to a the latest Developer Preview milestone build in one of these ways:

 - Enroll the device in automatic OTA system updates through the Android Beta Program.
-Once enrolled, your device will receive regular over-the-air (OTA) updates of all milestone builds in the N Developer Preview.
+Once enrolled, your device will receive regular over-the-air (OTA) updates of all milestone builds in the Android 8.1 Developer Preview.
 When the next version of Android is released, your device will automatically update to the final version.
-This approach is recommended because it lets you seamlessly transition from your current environment, through the various releases of the N Developer Preview, to the release version.
+This approach is recommended because it lets you seamlessly transition from your current environment, through the various releases of the developer preview, to the release version.

 - Download a Developer Preview system image and flash the device.
 OTA updates are not provided automatically for devices that you flash manually, but you can enroll those devices in Android Beta Program to get OTA updates.
 When the next version of Android is released, you can download the final device image from the factory images page.